How to Tip Wedding Vendors in 2019

-Quick disclaimer, using this content won’t save money on your budget.
-Instead, it creates flexibility for spending in other, more efficient ways.
+Quick disclaimer.
+Using this content won’t save money within your wedding budget.
+Instead, it creates the flexibility to spend it in other, more efficient ways.

-Each vendor deserves to be tipped for their hard work & dedication to your wedding.
-Some vendor proposals detail a tip or gratuities line item, many don’t.
+Likewise, each vendor also deserves to be tipped for their hard work & dedication to your wedding.
+Some vendor proposals detail a tip or gratuities line item, but many don’t.
 Let’s get to the rundown, shall we?

-Most of the time you’ll find contracts with included tips are for things like catering, rental companies, & venues.
-These are product-based services that require large teams to move at a fast pace & efficiently, so the gratuities are built in.
+Most of the time you’ll find contracts with tips included are with product-based services that provide things like catering, rental companies, & venues.
+These small businesses require teams to move efficiently at a fast pace, so the gratuities are built-in.

-A product-based business usually includes a team of at least 3 people to plan, prepare, deliver, assemble, disassemble, & remove what you’ve purchased.
+Teams of at least 3 people plan, prepare, deliver, assemble, disassemble, & remove what you’ve purchased.
 Their fees are calculated based on (but not limited to):

 - A fraction of the items the actual cost of purchasing